ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 Let's try using the same method we used to prove that $x^0=1$, or the method using the Quotient of Powers Property.
 We will assume $n$ is a positive integer.
 $$0^0=0^{n-n}=\frac{0^n}{0^n}=\frac{0}{0}=\text{undefined}$$

 Is the answer really $\text{undefined}$?
 Try plugging it into your calculator.
-Chances are, it will give you an error message, which is what you'd expect from an undefined expression.
-However, some calculators, including the [Google calculator](https://www.google.com/search?q=0%5E0&oq=0%5E0), will tell you the answer is $1$!
+Some calculators will display an error message, which is what you'd expect from an undefined expression.
+However, other calculators, including the [Google calculator](https://www.google.com/search?q=0%5E0&oq=0%5E0), will tell you the answer is $1$!
 What's going on?

 Most mathematicians think the answer is either $1$ or $\text{undefined}$.
 The answer of $1$ makes more sense in some branches of mathematics, while the answer of $\text{undefined}$ makes more sense in other branches.
 For this course, you can treat this expression the same way as you would treat the expression $\frac{0}{0}$ -- avoid it whenever possible.